JakeC007/JakeC007.github.io/aboutme.md

         I'm a CS PhD student at the University of Chicago, working with
         <a href="https://www.marshini.net/">Marshini Chetty</a> at the
         <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
-        My research specializes in law-informed HCI at the intersection of children's privacy, EdTech, and AI safety for youth, asking what it actually takes to build technology that is safe for young people, and what it costs when we get it wrong.
+        My research specializes in law-informed HCI at the intersection of childrens' privacy, EdTech, and AI safety for youth, asking what it actually takes to build technology that is safe for young people, and what it costs when we get it wrong.
       </p>
       <p>
-        Children's privacy is the throughline of my work.
+        Childrens' privacy is the throughline of my work.
 Who collects data about children, under what conditions, and with what consequences?
 That question has led me naturally into AI safety for youth: as generative AI moves into classrooms and homes, the same structural questions about oversight, accountability, and design responsibility apply,